maksim2042/EMSE-6740/README.md

 Section 2 will ask you to synthesize, think a bit outside the box and apply what you’ve learned.
 I will pull ideas for these problems from the news -- I’ll make it fun and relevant.

 Section 2 will be graded on a “valiant attempt” scale -- I am looking for evidence of clear thinking and synthesizing ideas from the class with ideas from other fields and publications, not for a finished research paper.

+*Project Submission* -- create a new branch on this Git repository with your name.
+Submit the homework to the appropriate GitHub folder (i.e. HW1 for John Doe goes into HW1 folder under john_doe branch)

 Note on collaboration: I encourage you to bounce ideas off of each other, especially on creative problems.
 However, if you receive a lot of help from someone, please thank them in a footnote.
 It’s good karma, and reinforces proper academic citation practice.